 BC Medical Services Plan (MSP)

-All residents of BC are legally required to enrol with BC Medical Services Plan (MSP).
-You should apply for MSP as soon as you arrive in BC.
+Anyone who is a resident of BC for over 6 months is eligible and legally required to apply for BC Medical Services Plan (MSP).
+You should apply as soon as you arrive in BC.
 Once your application has been processed and your coverage waiting period has passed you will receive a BC Services Card, which you can use to access medical services and also for identification purposes.

 To go about daily life in BC, it’s important to have some local identification such as a Social Insurance Number, BC Services Card or Drivers Licence.
 Note that a BC Services Card will be mailed to you after you enrol in MSP.